jimburton/scrabble/chapters/Chapter8.md

 -- log_priority should be one of DEBUG,INFO,NOTICE,WARNING,ERROR,CRITICAL,ALERT,EMERGENCY
 log_priority: DEBUG
 ```
-Our config details will be stored in a datatype and we create a value with the defauls.
+Our config details will be stored in a datatype and we create a record value with the defaults.

 ```haskell
 -- | Container for the config.